gonzalomarcos/NiFi/README.md

 # NiFi

+These scripts will help you to parse events in Nifi, in the first script I focus to parse logs that use XML and extract it to a json (key:value).
+The second one will be used to parse any log through a regex.

 ### XML2Json
 * https://github.com/BatchIQ/nifi-scripting-samples/blob/master/src/test/resources/executescript/content/xml-to-json/xmlToJson.groovy
   * taken from BatchIQ and modified to parse XML WEL event logs and get a json, see examples